Read-Ott House

 Around 1914, the home changed hands from John Read’s widow, Jane Thatcher Ingraham, to Joseph Ott and family.
 The Ott family with architect W.G.
 Sheldon converted the home to a Georgian/Greek Revival or Neoclassical style and increased its size by adding a full third story.
 The two-story, Ionic-columned front porch and simpler cornice design were the dominant changes to the exterior along with the extra floor.

-The house is currently within a six-month waiting period to see if it can saved or if the City will have no choice but to issue a demolition permit.
-While listed in the National Register’s Quality Hill Historic District, there are no protections or monies available to save it if the owner’s choose demolition.
+The house was in a six-month waiting period to see if it can saved.
+The City of Pawtucket helped to find funding to restore it or a buyer to take it.Eventually, the City had no choice but to issue a demolition permit at the request of the church.
+While listed in the National Register’s Quality Hill Historic District, there are no protections or monies available to save it if the owner chooses demolition.
+It was razed at the end of August, 2024.

 From the National Register nomination form for the Quality Hill Historic District